facontidavide/CPP_Optimizations_Diary/just_a_string/small_strings/README.md

 In practice, very small folks realized that you may store small strings inside the already allocated memory.

-Given that the size of a `std::string` is 24 bytes on a 64-bits platform (to store data pointer, size and capacity), some very cool trucks allow us to store statically up to 23 bytes before you need to allocate memory.
+Given that the size of a `std::string` is **24 bytes** on a 64-bits platform (to store data pointer, size and capacity), some very cool tricks allow us to store **statically** up to 23 bytes before you need to allocate memory.

-That has a huge impact in performance!
+That has a huge impact in terms of performance!

 <p align="center"><img src="../images/relax_sso.jpg" width="350"></p>